 - Homeowners in three of the most mortgage-burdened cities (Burnaby, Richmond and Oakville) would need to earn an additional $50,000 to cover their mortgage stress-free.

-- At the other end of the spectrum, in the three most affordable cities (Halifax, NS; Windsor, ON; London, ON) mortgages take up a little more than 10% of owners’ income.
+- At the other end of the spectrum, in the three most affordable housing markets (Halifax, NS; Windsor, ON; London, ON) mortgages take up a little more than 10% of owners’ income.

-Since 2010, Number of Unaffordable Markets Jumps From 6 to 16
+The Least Affordable Housing Markets: Since 2010, Number of Unaffordable Cities Jumped From 6 to 16